rahulrai-in/thecloudblog/tcb/content/post/Draft-06-Dec-20/index.md

 comment_id: https://www.uuidgenerator.net/version4
 ---

-I discussed how you can use [Ansible with Terraform]({{< ref "/post/Simplifying Terraform Deployments with Ansible - Part 1" >}} "Terraform and Ansible") to simplify configuration management in my previous post.
-If instead of Terraform, you prefer using [Azure Resource Manager (ARM) templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) to define the infrastructure and configuration for your project, you can use Ansible for managing parameters that customize each environment by dynamically generating a [Resource Manager parameters](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/parameter-files) file.
+I discussed how you could use [Ansible with Terraform]({{< ref "/post/Simplifying Terraform Deployments with Ansible - Part 1" >}} "Terraform and Ansible") to simplify configuration management in my previous post.
+If, instead of Terraform, you prefer using [Azure Resource Manager (ARM) templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) to define the infrastructure and configuration for your project, you can use Ansible for managing parameters that customize each environment by dynamically generating a [Resource Manager parameters](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/parameter-files) file.

 A great thing about using Ansible for your ARM configuration needs is that it includes a [suite of modules](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html) for interacting with Azure Resource Manager.
 You can install the modules using [Ansible Galaxy](https://docs.ansible.com/ansible/latest/cli/ansible-galaxy.html) which is a repository of [Ansible Roles that](({{< ref "/post/Simplifying Terraform Deployments with Ansible - Part 1" >}} "Terraform and Ansible")) you can drop directly in your Playbooks.